css tweaks

 These tools have the potential to improve human health and the world around us, but they also bring up new important ethical questions and concerns.

-Take part in our new exhibition, Cut + Paste, and think about these questions, ask your own, and have your say.
+Take part in our exhibition, Cut + Paste, and think about these questions, ask your own, and have your say.

 - Important